atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-architecture.md

 #### Read-Only Replica

-If you’re worried about read performance of your database and want to query the data without impacting the performance of your application, create a read only replica of the production database.
+If you’re worried about read performance of your database and want to query the data without impacting the performance of your application, create a read-only replica of the production database.
 This creates a copy of your data in a new database which can be queried without concern.

 ![Source Database, Read Only Replica](/assets/images/ReadOnlyReplicaDatabase.png "Read Only Replica Database")